 Komang Himalayan Darlarong Primary School

 The village of Komang is in an isolated valley and the name comes from a rare plant that grows here.
-The village is home to ~ 200 people and typically has 30 students from kindergarten to Class 5.
-Children wanting further education must move on to Kathmandu and board at the village hostel.
+The village is home to ~ 200 people and typically has 30 students from kindergarten to grade 5.
+The students must move on to Kathmandu and board at the village hostel to continue their education.